 It is the goal of Mount Union to complete room set-up requests on-campus before the arrival of students in the fall semester.
-All beds will be in the lofted position upon arrival to campus unless otherwise requested by the residents of the room.
+Most beds will be in traditional halls and Holies-Peterson the lofted position upon arrival to campus unless otherwise requested by the residents of the room.
+In Miller Hall doubles, one bed will be lofted and one bed will be on the ground.
+In Bica Ross and Shields students can loft their own beds.
 Bed Configuration requests are made through an online link provided along with the room assignment.
 Students who choose to bunk or loft their beds in their residence hall/house rooms must follow the Mount Union Lofting Policy.